-This guideline is an update of that produced in 2011 to reflect the advances in knowledge made in the last 5 years.
-As with the previous monitoring guideline, the aim is to present a consensus regarding the standard assessment and investigation of HIV infection from the time of diagnosis and to describe the appropriate monitoring of HIV-positive individuals both on and off ART.
+The 2016 guideline is an update of that produced in 2011 to reflect the advances in knowledge made in the previous 5 years.
+As with the 2011 monitoring guideline, the aim is to present a consensus regarding the standard assessment and investigation of HIV infection from the time of diagnosis and to describe the appropriate monitoring of HIV-positive individuals both on and off ART.
 This guideline does not address the investigation and management of specific conditions related to HIV infection nor does it look at the choice of ART as these are all covered in other specific BHIVA guidelines.

 Within this guideline, assessment and monitoring of HIV-positive individuals have been categorised into the following areas: initial diagnosis; asymptomatic individuals not yet on ART; ART initiation; initial assessment following commencement of ART; routine monitoring on ART and monitoring in special circumstances.

 We have tried to reduce greatly the length of the guideline, especially by heavily relying on other BHIVA guidelines for reference, in order to make it as user-friendly as possible.